-Limited proprietary coding is contained in the Measure specifications for convenience.
-Users of the proprietary code sets should obtain all necessary licenses from the owners of these code sets.
-AAO-HNS, AAO-HNS Foundation, the AMA, the PCPI and its members and former members of the AMA-PCPI disclaim all liability for use or accuracy of any Current Procedural Terminology (CPT®) or other coding contained in the specifications.
+Limited proprietary coding may be contained in the Measure specifications for convenience.
+A license agreement must be entered prior to a third party's use of Current Procedural Terminology (CPT®) or other proprietary code set contained in the Measures.
+Any other use of CPT or other coding by the third party is strictly prohibited.
+AAO-HNS Foundation and its members disclaim all liability for use or accuracy of any CPT or other coding contained in the specifications.

-CPT® contained in the Measures specifications is copyright 2004-2019 American Medical Association.
-LOINC® copyright 2004-2019 Regenstrief Institute, Inc. SNOMED CLINICAL TERMS (SNOMED CT®) copyright 2004-2019 The International Health Terminology Standards Development Organization (IHTSDO).
-ICD-10 is copyright 2019 World Health Organization.
-All Rights Reserved.
+CPT® contained in the Measures specifications is copyright 2004-2020 American Medical Association.
+LOINC® copyright 2004-2020 Regenstrief Institute, Inc. SNOMED CLINICAL TERMS (SNOMED CT®) copyright 2004-2020.
+The International Health Terminology Standards Development Organisation (IHTSDO).
+ICD-10 is copyright 2020 World Health Organization.
+All Rights Reserved

-2020 Clinical Quality Measure Flow for Quality ID #331: Adult Sinusitis: Antibiotic Prescribed for Acute Viral Sinusitis (Overuse)
+2021 Clinical Quality Measure Flow for Quality ID #331: Adult Sinusitis: Antibiotic Prescribed for Acute Viral Sinusitis (Overuse)